Casco-Bay-Studios/SpaceVision3000/README.md

 The project requires the same materials as used in the Mini Video Player at the link above.
 I made it a bit differently, by soldering female headers on for the ST7735 and female stacking headers for the ESP32 on the back of the board.
 This was so if I fried the ST7735 by accident (voice of experience) or the ESP32 I could replace it with a new one.
 I also designed a small enclosure for it and 3D printed it but it is fairly specific to the way I assembled the board.
 I think future versions could use the PCB but wire the buttons and pots and power switch to the outside of the enclosure for a more polished look.

+I also added a [Sparkfun LiPo charger/booster](https://www.sparkfun.com/sparkfun-lipo-charger-booster-5v-1a.html) and a LiPo battery to the setup.

 The code was created with the help of various AI tools, with a lot of tweaking.
 The final code is probably prettty clunky but it works!

 You will need to include several libraries, and the custom font, LuckiestGuy (or other font you want to use).
 Include the font as a separate tab with your code, in the Arduino IDE.
 Libraries needed: